-And with many other words did he testify and moon into blood, before that great and notable day of exhort them, saying, Save yourselves from this untoward generation.
-This verse fixes the reference of the apostle's address.
-It was the existing generation whose coming doom he foresaw, and it was from participation in its fate that he Baptist's cry, 'Flee from the coming wrath.'
-Here, again, there can be no question about the meaning of 'genea', it is that 'wicked generation' which was filling up the measure of its predecessor; the perverse and incorrigible nation over which judgment was impending.
-Before leaving this address of St. Peter we may point out another example of a universal proposition which must be taken in a restricted sense.
+And with many other words did he testify and of smoke: the sun shall be turned into darkness, and the moon into blood, before that great and notable day of exhort them, saying, Save yourselves from this untoward the Lord come.' generation.

+In these words of St. Peter, the first apostolic utterance This verse fixes the reference of the apostle's address. spoken in the power of the divine afflatus of Pentecost, It was the existing generation whose coming doom he we have an authoritative interpretation of the prophecy foresaw, and it was from participation in its fate that he which he quotes from Joel.
+He expressly identifies the urged his hearers to escape.
+It was but the echo of the time and the event predicted by the prophet with the Baptist's cry, time and the event then actually present on the day of 'Flee from the coming wrath.'
+Here, again, there can Pentecost.
+The 'last days 'of Joel are these days of St. be no question about the meaning of 'genea', it is that 'wicked generation' which was filling up the measure Peter.
+The ancient prediction was in part fulfilled ; it was receiving its accomplishment before their eyes in of its predecessor; the perverse and incorrigible nation the copious effusion of the Holy Spirit. over which judgment was impending.

+Before leaving this address of St. Peter we may point This outpouring of the Spirit was introductory to other events, which would in like manner come to pass. out another example of a universal proposition which The day of judgment for the Theocratic nation was at must be taken in a restricted sense.
 'I will pour out of my Spirit upon all flesh.'
-The effusion of the Holy Spirit on the day of Pentecost was not literally universal, but It is impossible not to recognise the correspondence it was indiscriminate and general in comparison of former times.
-The necessarily qualified use of so large a phrase shows how a similar limitation may be justifiable in such expressions as 'all the nations,' 'every creature,' and 'the whole world.'
-The Parousia And The Restitution Of All Things.
+The effusion of the Holy Spirit hand, and ere long the presages of 'that great and notable day of the Lord' would be manifested. on the day of Pentecost was not literally universal, but It is impossible not to recognise the correspondence it was indiscriminate and general in comparison of between the phenomena preceding the day of the Lord former times.
+The necessarily qualified use of so large a as foretold by Joel, and the phenomena described by phrase shows how a similar limitation may be justifiable our Lord as preceding His coming, and the judgment of in such expressions as 'all the nations,' ' every creature,' and ' the whole world.'